wqian94/AuO/README.md

 end-trimming box.
 These boxes represent the start and end of the trimmed audio recording, respectively, and if one were to save the recording, the produced audio clip will contain only the audio between the two boxes.

+Similar to the ticker, when hovering over the trimming boxes, a label will appear next to the inner edge of the box, indicating the trimming.
+Note that the start-trimming box displays positive time to indicate offset from the start, and the end-trimming box displays negative time to indicate offset from the end.

 ## Audio Playback